KJ Apa Shares Naked Photos of Clara Berry and Proves Their Relationship Is Still Going Strong - E! Online

 Several of Apa's CW co-stars, including Cole Sprouse and Camila Mendes, liked the pictures, as well, with the Riverdale actress leaving a heart emoji underneath the photos.

-Apa seemingly confirmed the romance in February with a photo of them kissing.
+Apa seemingly confirmed the romance in February with a photo of him kissing Berry.

 "Coup de foudre," Apa wrote in the caption, which translated to "love at first sight" in French.